Ranked #1 in 8 out of the 10 evaluated specialties by U.S. News

-An inguinal hernia can develop in the first few months after the baby is born because of an open channel that connects the abdominal cavity to the space that surrounds the testicle.
+A hernia can develop in the first few months after the baby is born because of a weakness in the muscles of the abdomen.
+Inguinal and umbilical hernias happen for slightly different reasons.

 As a male fetus grows and matures during pregnancy, the testicles develop in the abdomen and then move down into the scrotum through an area called the inguinal canal.

 Shortly after the baby is born, the inguinal canal closes, preventing the testicles from moving back into the abdomen.
 If this area does not close off completely, a loop of intestine can move into the inguinal canal through the weakened area of the lower abdominal wall, causing a hernia.